Scotland star Beattie quits international football

 Last updated on .From the section Women's Football

-Arsenal defender Jen Beattie has announced her retirement from the Scotland national team.
+Scotland defender Jen Beattie has announced her retirement from international football.

-The centre-back is retiring after a 15-year international career in which she earned 143 caps for her country after making her senior debut at 16.
+The Arsenal centre-back is retiring after a 15-year international career in which she earned 143 caps after making her senior debut at 16.

 The 31-year-old scored 24 goals for Scotland, who have failed to qualify for this summer's World Cup.